 Colombia Reports’ internship program aims to contribute to the development of young journalists or aspiring scholars in an ambitious, independent and not-for-profit journalism environment.

 While we insist on maintaining the highest quality of work, we also insist on a work atmosphere that is unpretentious, informal, irreverent and fun.
-In fact, it appears a relaxed work environment actually make people perform better.

 We take on few interns or volunteers, but the ones we do are of the most diverse possible variety.

 What do volunteers do?